kristofferv98/VoiceProcessingToolkit/README.md

  ```

  ## Usage
- ### Basic Example
+ ## Getting Started
+ To begin using VoiceProcessingToolkit, follow these steps:

+ 1. Install the toolkit via pip:
+    ```bash
+    pip install VoiceProcessingToolkit
+    ```
+ 2. Obtain API keys from Picovoice, OpenAI, and ElevenLabs.
+ 3. Set the API keys as environment variables.
+ 4. Run an example script from the `example_usage` directory.
+ 5. Customize `VoiceProcessingManager` settings as needed.

- The following is a quick-start guide to using the toolkit for wake word detection and speech synthesis in English:
+ Here is a quick-start example of using the toolkit for wake word detection and speech synthesis in English:
  ```python
 from VoiceProcessingToolkit.VoiceProcessingManager import text_to_speech_stream
  import os